A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

-This shows that if there is a computational tractable way to calculate functions of $V^*\breve{N}_1V$, we can calculate phase space filters directly in the window-signal space.
+This shows that if there is a computational tractable way to calculate functions of $V^*\breve{N}_1V$, we can calculate phase space filters directly in the window-signal space as $R_1(V^*\breve{N}_1V)$.
 In Subsection \ref{The pull-back of phase space observables}, we start with a formula for pulling back observables from phase space in the case of SPWT.
-In Subsection \ref{The pull-back of phase space filters for geometric wavelet transforms}, we show that there is a first order linear PDE underlying each DGWT, by which solution a large class of phase space filters can be approximated efficiently.
+In Subsection \ref{The pull-back of phase space filters for geometric wavelet transforms}, we show that there is a first order linear PDE underlying each DGWT, whose solutions provide efficient approximations of a large class of phase space filters.